Engineering Junkies

 The 3D-printed house was made with COBOD’s BOD2 printer

-• BM Partners finishes Central Asia’s inaugural 3D printed house in Almaty, Kazakhstan, meeting stringent seismic standards.
+• BM Partners has built Central Asia’s first 3D printed house in Almaty, Kazakhstan.

 The 3D-printed house is designed to endure severe earthquakes